frodef/joysen/README.md

 ## Normal (explicit) mode:

-Encoding happens by the (lisp) value and a schema as two separate entities, as provided to JOYSEN:ENCODE.
+Encoding happens by the (lisp) value and a schema as two separate entities, as provided to `JOYSEN:ENCODE`.
 The value is an arbitrary lisp object, and the schema (a list tree structure) describes how that value is mapped to JSON syntax.
 The lisp value and the schema are traversed in parallell while generating JSON output.